Skip to main content

 California law requires insurers to make advance payments after a total loss in a declared disaster.
 CDI Bulletin 2025-2 spells out these requirements — here is the full text with practical guidance.

-Understanding balloon framing vs. platform framing — how your home’s construction method affects fire spread, water damage, mold growth, and why carriers routinely underestimate damage in balloon-framed homes.
+Your home's framing method drives fire spread, water travel, and mold growth, which is why carriers routinely underscope damage in balloon-framed homes.

 California Wildfire Claims: A Complete Guide